agurha/angular-es6-demo/README.md

 * providers
 * directives (with the controllerAs syntax)

-Does not currently support factories (can easily be added by looking at [register.js](https://github.com/michaelbromley/angular-es6/blob/master/src/app/utils/register.js)
+Does not currently support factories (can easily be added by looking at [register.js](https://github.com/michaelbromley/angular-es6/blob/master/src/app/utils/register.js))

+## License
+MIT